Georgia State Route 17: 1960s to 2010s

 Between 1963 and 1966, an unnumbered road was built south-southwest of Bloomingdale.
 About a decade later, SR 17 was extended east-southeast along US 80/SR 26 to Bloomingdale, and then south-southwest along this unnumbered road to I-16.
 Another ten years passed before what is now known as the Toccoa Bypass south of the city was proposed as SR 13 Conn.
 In 1986, this bypass was built and designated.
 In 1988, SR 365 was proposed to be built from south-southwest of Toccoa to west-northwest of the city.
 The next year, SR 515 was established in the state, including its concurrency with SR 17 from US 76/SR 2 to the North Carolina state line.
 In 1991, SR 17 was shifted south of Toccoa, replacing SR 13 Conn.; its old route was redesignated as SR 17 Alt.
 Its new path traveled concurrent with SR 365 on its previously-proposed path.
 In 2017, it was planned to extended Jimmy DeLoach Parkway from its current southern terminus at US 80/SR 17/SR 26, partially along the path of Bloomingdale Road (from SR 17's current southern terminus at I-16 to just south of its intersection with the northern terminus of Pine Barren Road).
-Construction on the extension began in 2018.
+Construction on the extension began in 2018 and was completed in late 2022.